-There is a built-in GPO each for the ‘AADDC Computers’ and ‘AADDC Users’ containers, which can be customized to configure group policy.
+There is a built-in GPO each for the "AADDC Computers" and "AADDC Users" containers.
+You can customize these built-in GPOs to configure group policy.
 Members of the 'AAD DC Administrators' group can also create custom GPOs and link them to existing OUs (including custom OUs).
 More information

 Azure AD Domain Services managed domains are available in a single virtual network in Azure.
 For scenarios that require domain controllers to be available in multiple Azure regions across the world, setting up domain controllers in Azure IaaS VMs might be the better alternative.

 You may have deployment use-cases where you need some of the capabilities offered by a Windows Server AD installation.
 In these cases, consider one of the following do-it-yourself (DIY) options:

 - Standalone cloud domain: You can set up a standalone ‘cloud domain’ using Azure virtual machines that have been configured as domain controllers.
 This infrastructure does not integrate with your on-premises AD environment.
 This option would require a different set of ‘cloud credentials’ to login/administer VMs in the cloud.